SANTTONIO´s neck for tenor saxophone

 Who ever imagined one day being able to have a Selmer Mark VI or SBA sound in any saxophone made today?
 We have tenons to adapt and make the fitting to most current manufacturers: Selmer, Yanagisawa, Cannonball, Eastman, Selmer vintage, and many others; do not hesitate to contact us!

-*satin gold plated brass: round and with a lot of tonal center.
+*brushed gold plated brass: round with a strong tonal center.